CyVerse-learning-materials/atmosphere_guide/docs/step2.md

 5. Search the catalog for the **CyVerse Training Workshop** image.

-6. To launch an instance now, click 'LAUNCH INSTANCE'.
+6. To launch an instance now, click **'LAUNCH INSTANCE'**.
 Alternatively, you can name your image, or adjust other settings including the project, and instances size before clicking the launch button.